kumahooks/writeups/flareon9/05_t8/writeup.md

 65 7A 4A 45 74 72 44 58 50 31 44 4A 4E 67 3D 3D 00
 ```

-One-stepping the execution after the data is fed, we are then greeted with the flag right after the decryption is done:
+One-stepping the execution after the data is fed, we can see the flag all around the memory, after the decryption is done:

 ![image](https://user-images.githubusercontent.com/69819027/201500829-0de286c2-bfc8-4ba0-9679-14e736ec1195.png)